What Is a LeRobot Dataset? Record, Visualize, and Train

 Steady work is the most vital part when you record many runs.
 If you change how you hold a tool or where a bin sits, the model may fail to learn the task.
 Take notes on the light and the tools you use during the work.
 After you finish, you can use tools for visualizing LeRobot datasets to check for errors in your saved frames.

-Validate data before you scale collection
+Why validate your data before you scale collection?

-Small errors in your recordings can lead to poor results.
-If you find these issues late, you may have to throw away days of work.
+Recording a LeRobot dataset is the first step in a physical AI project.
+Many teams start with LeRobot data collection via teleoperation to gather expert demos.
+But small errors in your recordings can lead to poor results, and if you find these issues late, you may have to throw away days of work.
 A quick check of each trial ensures that your robot learns from clean and useful data.
-This stage is where you confirm that your hardware and software are working well together.
+This is where you confirm that your hardware and software are working well together.

 Check sensor and camera aim